Skip to content

 d.
 B.F.
 Skinner

-Explanation: Albert Bandura developed the concept of self-efficacy, which refers to an
+Explanation: Albert Bandura developed the concept of self-efficacy, which refers to an individual’s belief in their ability to succeed in specific situations.

 26. According to Schema theory of memory, schemas are modified based on new info is called